-Effective July 1, 2021 The Office of Child Care - Credentialing Branch is no longer accepting applications for the Child Care Quality Incentive Grant Fund Program due to limited funding.
+Effective July 1, 2021 The Office of Child Care - Workforce Advancement Branch is no longer accepting applications for the Child Care Quality Incentive Grant Fund Program due to limited funding.

 New grant opportunities in SFY 2022 will be available soon to support quality improvements and start up and sustainability for family child care and center-based programs.
 More information will be available on our website.

 The Child Care Quality Incentive Grant Program (CCQIG) supports projects that improve the professionalism and quality of child care programs.
 The program also supports initiatives that improve children's school readiness.